prettier/prettier-vscode/README.md

 **prettier.disableLanguages (default: ["vue"])**

-A list of languages IDs to disable this extension on. **Restart required.** _Disabling a language enabled in a parent folder will prevent formatting instead of letting any other formatter to run._
+List of languages IDs to ignore. **Restart required.** _Disabling a language enabled in a parent folder will prevent formatting instead of letting any other formatter to run._

 ## Contributing